 Gifts to Buddha from Visitors

-By the way, almost all the formations on the walls (nodules and stalactites) have names associated with elephants, or the guides do not know the other words, or the discoverer's imagination was not very rich.
+By the way, almost all formations on the walls (influxes and stalactites) have names associated with elephants, either the guides do not know other words, or the discoverer's imagination was not very rich.

-There is some kind of elephant, although it may be this particular and not the elephant, something well does not look like
+Some kind of elephant, although this particular one may not be an elephant, something well does not look like at all

 Information to visit

-The entrance to the cave is 40 baht.
-Guide service 100 baht, kerosene lamp 100 baht, a total of 200 baht per guide is obtained.
+Entrance to the cave 40 baht.
+Guide service 100 baht, kerosene lamp 100 baht, total 200 baht per guide is obtained.

-Is it possible to take kerosene without guide, or guide withoutkerosene, I do not know.
-But kerosene is really useful thing, it lights up whether you are healthy.
-I had with me a very good headlamp flashlight, so it is just zilch compared to this lamp.
-In principle, 200 baht a bit, especially if divided into 2-3 people.
+Whether it is possible to take a kerosene stove without a guide, or a guide without a kerosene stove, I do not know.
+But the kerosene stove is really a useful thing, it illuminates, bless you.
+I had a very good headlamp with me, so it's just a bunch of fucks compared to this one.
+In principle, 200 baht is not much, especially if divided into 2-3 people.

-Guides sit inside, not outside, as you walk into the first hall, there is literally 50 meters from the entrance.
-So it’s not necessary to look for them on the street, as I initially tried.
+The guides sit inside, not outside, as you go to the first hall, there are literally 50 meters from the entrance.
+So there is no need to look for them on the street, as I initially tried.

-I recommend to book hotels in advance.
-I decided to check on the day of arrival what else was available in the area, and a lot was already booked.
-Honestly, I was surprised, did not know that the place is so popular.
-It is easiest to search for hotels through RoomGuru, it will show hotels from all booking systems, but it often happens that this or that hotel is only in Agoda, or only in Bucking, and prices differ.
+I recommend booking hotels in advance.
+I decided to check on the day of arrival what else is available in the area and a lot had already been booked.
+To be honest, I was surprised, I didn't know that the place was so popular.
+The easiest way to search for hotels is through RoomGuru, it will show hotels from all booking systems, otherwise it often happens that this or that hotel is only in Agoda, or only in Booking, and prices differ.

 On the map

-Getting on your own transport is not difficult.
-It is literally an hour and a half to go from Chiang Mai, a distance of about 70 km.
-It’s quite real in one day to pack (back and forth) and there’s still time left.
-As an option, after the cave go a little further to hot springs in fang.
+Getting there by your own transport is not difficult.
+It is literally an hour and a half to drive from Chiang Mai, the distance is about 70 km.
+It is quite possible to keep within one day (round trip) and there will still be time.
+Alternatively, after the cave, go a little further to hot springs in Fang.

-A visit to the cave and the territory takes about 2 hours, but you can run around in 30 minutes, so if you go in the morning, then you can catch the sources.
+A visit to the cave and the territory takes about 2 hours, but you can run around everything in 30 minutes, so if you go in the morning, then you can have time to capture the springs.